garyd203/flying-circus/README.md

 ## Flying Circus Is Not...

 * ...YAML or JSON.
 It's Python.
 * ...a tool to make it easier to write YAML or JSON.
-You write Python, and YAML is an output.
+You write Python, and YAML is an output format.
 * ...a DSL with a completely new syntax.
 You use normal Python syntax with all of it's features and nothing changed.
 * ...a templating language, like Jinja2.